itplr-kosit/xrechnung-testsuite/docs/development.md

 xrcii:   for XRechnung UN/CEFACT CII
 ```

+## Test Cases development with KoSIT Validator and Validator Configuration XRechnung

+Chicken...
+EGG

+Therefore, develoeprs need to work with properties

+and the config must reside in local file system

+and testuite test uses resurces from there (all xsd, sch etc.. and validator jar)

 ## Project Build

 The build tool `Ant` is used as the common build tool across all development environments.